pschool-in/curriculum/content/grammar/new-topics/punctuation.md

 A question mark is used at the end of a sentence.

 False:
-Question mark and exclamation mark are the same.
+Question marks and exclamation marks are the same.
 A full stop can always be replaced by a question mark.
 ```